chimera-linux/cports/Usage.md

 * `zap` Remove the build root.
 * `lint` Read and parse the template, and do lint checks on it.
 Do nothing else.
 Error on failures.
+* `cycle-check` Scan all templates or a single template for build-time dependency cycles.
 * `index` When not given a path, reindex all known repositories.
 When given a path, reindex a specific repository.
 Only either the host architecture or the `-a` architecture are indexed, and the path should not include the